ali-pr1/Cell-Lineage-Recording/README.md

-# project

-#this codes are designed for Image processing of fluorescence microscopy images
+A series of codes desgined for image processing and colocalization

+The main data belongs to fluorescence microscopy images
-#each file regards an specific action

-#file pre contains modules which were used throughout whole process